anuragunnikannan/YTCLI/README.md

 All dependencies will be automatically installed.

-NOTE: In Windows, mpv will be working as a standalone exe in the working directory.
+NOTE: In Windows, mpv will be working as a standalone executable file in the working directory.